LITERACY WITH LESLEY

 Readings for National Hispanic Heritage Month and the Rest of the Year

-This is a list of novels and memoirs in a range of reading levels with a diversity of Hispanic and Latinx characters and settings, written and formatted in prose, verse, and graphics by a variety of authors, many of whom are of Hispanic/Latinx heritage.
-These are novels I have read and can recommend for Upper Elementary, Middle Grade, and High School readers.
-Here I review 15 of the more-recently read.
+These are novels I have read and can recommend for Upper Elementary, Middle Grade, and High School readers— 44 novels and memoirs in a range of reading levels with a diversity of Hispanic and Latinx characters and settings, written and formatted in prose, verse, and graphics by a variety of authors, many of whom are of Hispanic/Latinx heritage.

-Big Apple Diaries is based on the author’s actual journals which she has illustrated as a graphic diary memoir encompassing the time from September 2000 to June 2002.
+Big Apple Diaries by Alyssa Bermudez (memoir) Big Apple Diaries is based on the author’s actual journals which she has illustrated as a graphic diary memoir encompassing the time from September 2000 to June 2002.

 Alyssa Bermudez was the child of divorced parents, dividing her time between her Puerto Rican father who lived in Manhattan and her Italian-British mother who lived in Queens.
 This diary begins in 7th grade where “It seems that suddenly every grade you get and everything you do matters….
 Now our friends are obsessed with who has a crush on who.
 And who is the coolest.
 There is all of this pressure to be popular and smart or face a dim future being a weirdo with no job.”
 (10)